sherlock-audit/2024-08-perennial-v2-update-3-judging/README.md

 Source: https://github.com/sherlock-audit/2024-08-perennial-v2-update-3-judging/issues/52

 ## Found by
-Nyx, bin2chen, eeyore, neko\_nyaa, oot2k, panprog, volodya
+Nyx, bin2chen, eeyore, neko\_nyaa, oot2k, panprog, silver\_eth, volodya
 ## Summary

 An attacker can set himself as an `extension`, which is an `allowed protocol-wide operator`.
 As such, he can act on an account's behalf in all its positions and, for example, withdraw its collateral.